Successor to the Yaesu FT-991.

 What I LOVE: the PAN Display, VHF\UHF\HF\FUSION, the interface is clean and easy to read, the dials are easy to work.
 I was able to reach out to Russia and Japan using a dipole and\or a end fed wire antenna.

 Conclusion: Great beginners rig.
 Will keep even when I upgrade to an even better HF Rig.
 The rig is also great for field day as well.
 You just cannot go wrong having one.

 Estimating the value of a rig can be challenging.
-We collect prices paid by real hams over the years to help you estimate the current value of the Yaesu FT-991A.
+We collect prices paid by real hams over the years to help you estimate the value of a used Yaesu FT-991A.
 Just bought or sold this model?
 Let us know what you traded it for and help other ham operators!

-Based on historic data, today's value of the Yaesu FT-991A might be around:
+Based on historic data, today's second-hand price of the Yaesu FT-991A is around: